Discover the Ice Age National Scenic Trail - Ice Age National Scenic Trail

 About This Landmark

-Adventure Guide to Ice Age National Scenic Trail
+Adventure Guide To Ice Age National Scenic Trail

-Hiking at Ice Age Trail Segment: Cross Plains
+Hiking at Cross Plains Segment

 • Visitor Tips:

-• Directions: Located about 20 miles west of Madison, WI, approximately a 30-minute drive.
+• Directions: About 20 miles west of Madison, a 30-minute drive via US-14.

 Birdwatching at Aldo Leopold Nature Center